AleMorales9011/ForgeWare/001-USER,DIRECTORIES & PERMISSION STRUCTURE/Readme.md

 # Creating users for the ADM group
 sudo useradd Jane -m -s /bin/bash -G GRP_ADM     # -m: This option tells useradd to create a home directory for the new user.
-The home directory will be created with the same name as the username. sudo useradd Devin  -m -s /bin/bash -G GRP_ADM   #  specifies the default shell for the new user sudo useradd Bryan   -m -s /bin/bash -G GRP_ADM  #  -G This option adds the new user to a group
+The home directory will be created with the same name as the username. sudo useradd Devin  -m -s /bin/bash -G GRP_ADM   # -s /bin/bash: specifies the default shell for the new user sudo useradd Bryan   -m -s /bin/bash -G GRP_ADM  #  -G: This option adds the new user to a group

 # Creating users for the SELLS group
 sudo useradd Sarah -m -s /bin/bash -G GRP_SALES